Sales Commission

 Common Commission Structures

-There is no "one size fits all" for commission plans.
-Common models include:
+There is no "one size fits all" for commission plans, as different industries require different levels of risk and reward:

-- Straight Commission: The "eat what you kill" model.
-No base salary.
-Earnings are 100% dependent on sales (common in real estate).
-High risk, high reward.
+- Straight Commission: Also known as the "eat what you kill" model, this features no base salary.
+Earnings are 100% dependent on sales.
+This is common in high-ticket industries like real estate and luxury automotive sales.

-- Gross Margin Commission: Commission is based on profit, not revenue.
-This prevents reps from offering deep discounts just to close a deal.
+- Gross Margin Commission: In this model, the commission is calculated based on the profit margin of the deal rather than the total revenue.
+This prevents salespeople from offering deep, unprofitable discounts just to close a transaction.

 Important Considerations for Earners